ctm/mb2-doc/README.md

 (e.g. `http://devctm.com:8080/event/2/player/2`) is shareable.
 Anyone
 who follows that link is then connected to the server with an anonymous read-only view of the table (that doesn't use a pop-up).

-Eventually, you'll be connected to a nice page that has a graphical view of the table (and of course you the player will be playing on the same graphical view) as well as some information about what you're observing and how to create an account so that you can play yourself or at least root the person on you're observing.
+Eventually you'll be connected to a nice page that has a graphical view of the table as well as some information about what you're observing and how to create an account so that you can play yourself or at least root the person on you're observing.
 For now, the url sharing is proof-of-concept.

-### No database keeping score
+### The database not yet keeping score

-Currently, everything is ephemeral; mb2 does not currently use persistent storage.
-So, if you play a tournament the results are not yet saved for posterity.
+Currently, everything other than your username and password hash is ephemeral.
+Although mb2 connects to an Amazon RDS PostgreSQL database, this is a very recent addition and almost nothing is currently stored there.
+So&mdash;for the time being&mdash;if you play a tournament the results are not saved for posterity.

-The web interface requires you to supply a password, but that password is only kept in memory, so anytime the server is restarted, all passwords are forgotten.

-I actually have a branch of the software that connects to Postgresql that isn't ready to be deployed yet.
-I don't yet have an estimate of when that will happen, but it's a very high priority.

-### No encryption yet, use a throw-away password, please
+### [No encryption yet](https://github.com/ctm/mb2-doc/issues/80), use a throw-away password, please

-The temporary web site (devctm.com) is not using encryption, so not only should you use a throwaway account, it's conceivable that someone could even observe your face-down cards.
+The temporary web site (devctm.com) is not using encryption, so not only should you use a throwaway password, it's conceivable that someone could even observe your face-down cards.
 Encryption will be mandatory before "too long", but it's a much lower priority than most of the other issues that still remain.

 ### Example